commonsmachinery/catalog/doc/datamodel/core.md

 ### Properties

-`alias`: Optional short name that can be used in URLs, omitted if not set.
+`alias` (optional): Short name that can be used in URLs, omitted if not set.

-`owner`: User or Organisation owning the Work object (which doesn't imply any kind of copyright ownership).
+`owner`: `Owner` subdocument indicating the User or Organisation owning the Work object (which doesn't imply any kind of copyright ownership).
 The user owning the object or the admins of the organisation are always allowed to edit a work.

-`description`: Catalog-internal notes about this work, mainly for the user's own purposes.
+`description` (optional): Catalog-internal notes about this work, mainly for the user's own purposes.
 Not considered work metadata.

-`forked_from`: If this work was created by forking another work, this is the ID of the parent.
+`forked_from` (optional): If this work was created by forking another work, this is the ID of the parent.
 Omitted if not forked.

 `public`: `true` if this work is publically visible.

-`collaborators`: List of IDs for `Group` and `User` who can access this `Work` and its linked `Media`.
+`collabs`: `Collaborators` subdocument listing IDs for `Group` and `User` who can access this `Work` and its linked `Media`.

 `annotations`: The work metadata (see `Annotation` below).
 This is an unordered list of embedded `Annotation` documents.